-An 8 oz glass of Matcha green tea will provide you with about 72 mg of caffeine.
-Tenzo Tea determined the caffeine content of matcha using a 2 gram serving of Matcha green tea powder (1 teaspoon).
-If you are looking for a big boost of caffeine, start with a bigger scoop of organic matcha powder.
+An 8 oz glass of Matcha green tea will provide you with about 72 mg.
+Tenzo Tea determined this using a 2 gram serving of Matcha green tea powder (1 teaspoon).
+If you are looking for a big boost, start with a bigger scoop of organic matcha powder.

 Matcha green tea is amazing if you are looking for a clean, calm and focused energy boost.
 There are no spikes, jitters or sudden crashes like you might have previously experienced with coffee and energy drinks.
 The caffeine will gently pick you up, provide you with an extended energy boost and then will let you softly back down to earth.
 The effect is extremely pleasant for most people because you don’t experience any of the jitteriness or headaches associated with the caffeine from coffee.